jamestharpe/jamestharpe.com/content/arduino-programming.md

 Code for Arduino is typically written in [C++](cpp.md) in the [Arduino IDE](https://www.arduino.cc/en/software) or [Arduino Cloud Editor](https://docs.arduino.cc/learn/starting-guide/the-arduino-web-editor/).

 The web editor is preferred over the IDE because it is always current and makes code sharing easier.
-To enable communication from the browser to a local Arduino device requires installation of the Arduino Create Plugin.
+To enable communication from the browser to a local Arduino device requires installation of the [installation of the Arduino Create Plugin](https://create.arduino.cc/getting-started/plugin/).

 ## Enable Serial Logging